Nirav1996/Data-Engineering-projects/README.md

-# Earthquake Azure Data Engineering Pipeline: A Comprehensive Guide
+# Earthquake Data Engineering Pipeline: A Comprehensive Guide

 ## Overview and Architecture